MrBean83/File_Parser/README.md

 File_Parser
 ===========

-I built this Parser object through a coding challenge for a Greater Nashville-based Rails shop.
+I built this Parser object through a coding challenge for an international Ruby on Rails shop.
 -----------------------------------------------------------------------------------------------

 Design and implement a class that can parse the following configuration file format: